smbutterfield/ibmt17-18/about.md

 *Open Music Theory* was built on resources authored by Kris Shaffer, Bryn Hughes, and Brian Moseley.
 It is edited by Kris Shaffer and Robin Wharton, and is published by [Hybrid Pedagogy Publishing](http://www.hybridpedagogy.org/#publishing).
 HPP seeks to do more than simply reproduce print publishing in digital form.
 Rather, we ask, *what can a digital "book" do that a print book cannot?* As we state on our website,

 > Writing and reading are social acts.
-Hybrid Pedagogy Publishing seeks to encourage active public discourse by publishing works that are born out of, or facilitate, community (inter)action — works that are crowdsourced or collaboratively authored, openly accessible, encourage remixing and republishing, and/or blur the lines between author and reader.
+Hybrid Pedagogy Publishing seeks to encourage active public discourse by publishing works that are born out of, or facilitate, community (inter)action — works that are crowd-sourced or collaboratively authored, openly accessible, encourage remixing and republishing, and/or blur the lines between author and reader.

 ## Old OMT stuff, delete or adapt: